 These basic techniques used by every wide receiver are the following:

 - Securing the ball in traffic

-- Running in open space
+- Running in an open space

-Stance & Start
+Wide Receiver Stance & Start

 The first thing a wide receiver must do is run off the line of scrimmage and separate himself from the player covering them.